jrnutt/gmshell/README.md

   * +_condition_ - add _condition_ to the player information
   * -_condition_ - remove _condition_ from the player information

-* players - This command manages the list of players.
+* _players_ - This command manages the list of players.
   * list (or no argument) - List the players entered
   * save - include a filename to save the player list for later
   * clear - clears the player list

-* mob - Allows you to enter a creature for combat.
-The first parameter is the mob name and may include spaces if in quotes.
+* _mob_ - Allows you to enter a creature for combat.
+The first parameter is the mob id and may include spaces if in quotes.
 If no additional parameters are provided, the monster information is displayed.
 The remainder are:

   * ac - The monster's armor class
   * hp - Allows you to set the monster's hit points to a specific value